JKO for Landau: a variational particle method for homogeneous Landau equation: Numerical examples

 \section{Numerical examples}

-In this section, we present several numerical examples using the proposed implicit JKO-based particle method for both the Maxwellian and Coulomb cases.
-To demonstrate the superior stability of the proposed method, we compare it with both the explicit JKO-based approach and the score-based approach \cite{huang2024scorebasedparticlemethodhomogeneous}.
+In this section, we present several numerical examples using the proposed JKO-based particle method for both the Maxwellian and Coulomb cases.
+To demonstrate the superior stability of the proposed method, we compare it with the score-based approach \cite{HUANG2025114053}.
 In each case, we fine-tune optimization hyperparameters such as the learning rate and the number of epochs to ensure that each method performs optimally, allowing for a fair comparison.
-Notably, we observe that when the collision effect is strong, the score-based approach is highly sensitive to the choice of learning rate and iteration count, whereas the implicit JKO approach is much more robust to these parameter choices.
+Notably, we observe that when the collision effect is strong, the score-based approach is highly sensitive to the choice of learning rate and iteration count, whereas the JKO approach is much more robust to these parameter choices.

-As mentioned earlier in \eqref{opt_u1}, the optimal vector field $\bu$ takes the form of the score function $\nabla \log f$, with an additional term in $\operatorname{span} \{ \mathbf{1}, \bv \}$.
-This additional term vanishes when multiplied by $A(\bv-\bv_*)$.
-Based on this observation, the architecture of neural network $\bu_\theta$ is similar to that used in the score-based particle method.
-Specifically, $\bu_\theta$ is parameterized as a fully connected neural network with 3 hidden layers, each containing 32 neurons and utilizing the \texttt{swish} activation function.
+As mentioned earlier in \eqref{opt_u1}, the optimal vector field $s(1, v)$ takes the form of the score function $\nabla \log f(1, v)$, with an additional term in $\operatorname{span} \{ \mathbf{1}, v \}$.
+This additional term vanishes when multiplied by $A(v-v_*)$.
+Based on this observation, the architecture of the neural network $s_\theta$ is similar to that used in the score-based particle method.
+Specifically, $s_\theta$ is parameterized as a fully connected neural network with 3 hidden layers, each containing 32 neurons and utilizing the \texttt{swish} activation function.
 We also note that the initialization of the neural network significantly impacts training efficiency.
-Our best practice protocol is as follows: when the time step $\tau$ is relatively small compared to the evolution timescale, we use the parameters from the previous time step to initialize the network at the next time step.
-Conversely, if $\tau$ is relatively large, we initialize the biases to zero and set the weights using a truncated normal distribution with a variance of 1/\texttt{fan\_in}.
-The optimizer \texttt{Adamax} is used for all tests.
+Our best practice protocol is as follows: for the first step, we initialize the biases to zero and set the weights using a truncated normal distribution with a variance of 1/\texttt{fan\_in}.
+Then we use the parameters from the previous time step to initialize the network at the next time step.
+The optimizer \texttt{AdamW} \cite{loshchilov2018decoupled} is used for all tests.

-All particles are initially sampled from the initial data using acceptance-rejection sampling.
-To visualize particle density and compare it with the reference solution, we either use kernel density estimation with Gaussian kernel $\psi_\varepsilon$:
+All particles are initially sampled from the initial data using acceptance-rejection sampling, and the random batch method \eqref{rbm} is employed for particle updates.
+To visualize particle density and compare it with the reference solution, we either use kernel density estimation with a Gaussian kernel $\psi_{\epsilon}$: